haquema/makers-javascript-fndamentals/contents/28_thermostat_web.md

-# Coding challenge: A web server for our thermostat
+# A web server for our thermostat

 ## Objectives